Skip to main content

 # Add additional attributes to the href link.

-# The defaults of target, rel, class, title and href may be overwritten.
+# The defaults of the target, rel, class, title, and href may be overwritten.

 "attributes": {